 From Nontron to Brantôme

 The capital of the Périgord Vert region, Nontron is an unusual village that will immediately win you over with its natural terraced layout and pretty 13th-century ramparts.
 Take the D675 down for around twenty kilometres and you'll arrive in Brantôme, the Green Venice of Périgord.
-Facing a troglodyte abbey, the medieval town, encircled by the River Dronne, offers magical sights and discoveries that you'll find hard to leave.
+Facing a troglodyte abbey, the medieval town, encircled by the Dronne, offers magical discoveries and sights that you'll find hard to leave.

 Visit Nontron and brantome in the dordogne near flower camping du lac du causse